npotteig/rustreach/README.md

 * Waypoint Only (WO) - RL controller is conditioned only on next waypoint.
 * RusTReach Fixed Control (RRFC) - RL controller is conditioned on intermediate subgoals.
 Subgoals selected based on if its reachability assuming fixed control over a finite-time horizon does not intersect with obstacles.
 * RusTReach RL Control (Ours) (RRRLC) - RL controller is conditioned on intermediate subgoals.
 Subgoals selected based on if its reachability using predicted RL control over a finite-time horizon does not intersect with obstacles.

+### Learning and MFNLC

+Learning ONNX models in `models/` and evaluation of Model-Free Neural Lyapunov Control (MFNLC) can be found in this repository https://github.com/npotteig/rustreach_learning

 ### Corridor
 ![Corridor Map](figs/paper/corridor_map.jpg)